 Work up an appetite and justify an extra slice of pie after spending your morning burning excess calories in a local race.
 Many city neighborhoods and suburban towns host these Thanksgiving Day trots, and most of them are benefiting a great cause, adding to the spirit of giving and gratitude!

 Enjoy a stunning view of the lakefront by entering Evanston’s Flying Turkey 5K.
-A portion of the proceeds will benefit Harvest Food Pantry and Foundation 65.
-A canned goods drive to benefit the panty will take place before the race.
+A portion of the proceeds will benefit Vineyard Food Pantry and Foundation 65.
+A canned goods drive to benefit the panty will also take place before the race.

 Too busy on Thanksgiving morning?
-Consider hitting the pavement two days after at the Post-Thanksgiving Turkey Trot in Grant Park on November 15.
-Parents will love the Lakefront views and children will burn off their energy in the Kids’ Dash.
+Consider hitting the pavement two days after at the Post-Thanksgiving Turkey Trot in Grant Park on November 24.
+Parents will love the Lakefront views and children will burn off their energy in the Kids’ Dash and the famous finish line cinnamon rolls.

-Schaumburg’s competitive half marathon and 5K benefits the Crohn’s and Colitis Foundation of America and takes place Nov.
-25.
+Schaumburg’s competitive half marathon and 5K benefits the Misericordia Heart of Mercy, which supports individuals with developmental and intellectual disabilities, and takes place Nov.
+24.

 — Maria Chambers